Big businesses like Amazon support tax for King County, but questions about Seattle, suburbs remain

 Introduced last week, House Bill 2907 would allow King County to impose a payroll tax of 0.1% to 0.2% on compensation paid by businesses to employees making at least $150,000 a year, with exemptions for small businesses, government entities and some other companies.
 The money would be used to fund affordable housing, homeless services, behavioral health services and related public-safety services, and much of it would flow through the regional homelessness authority that the county, Seattle and other cities are creating.

-High-stakes negotiations over the bill will continue this week, with a House Finance Committee vote scheduled for this Friday, and there are potential hurdles.
-Some suburban mayors say they were blindsided by the proposal and some business leaders want the measure tweaked to block Seattle from passing its own big-business tax, as certain City Council members have vowed to.
+High-stakes negotiations over the bill will continue this week, with a House Finance Committee vote scheduled for this Friday and some debates unresolved.
+Some suburban mayors say they were blindsided by the proposal and some business leaders want the measure tweaked to block Seattle from passing its own, larger big-business tax, as certain City Council members have vowed.

 The Downtown Seattle Association has listed a ban on cities enacting similar taxes as a condition for backing House Bill 2907, the Washington Hospitality Association adopted that stance Tuesday during the bill’s first hearing in Olympia and a statement from Amazon and other heavy hitters hinted at the same objective: Removing Seattle’s council from the equation.
 Previously, only Expedia had thrown its weight behind the bill.